Cats and kittens can be underweight or simply fail to thrive for a number of reasons. Learn how to make a cat gain weight.

 How to make a cat gain weight: Viruses

-The most common virus that can cause a failure to thrive is Feline Coronavirus.
+The most common virus that can cause a failure to thrive is Feline Coronavirus or other viruses.
 Feline Coronavirus is essentially a tummy bug for cats, like Norovirus for humans.
 It causes mild to moderate diarrhea in cats.
 There is no treatment for Coronavirus, but there are things you can do to help your cat recover as quickly as possible.
 This is discussed further in our article on Feline Coronavirus, which is well worth a read.
+A cat with diarrhea may well not have much of an appetite as they are feeling poorly.
+Prokolin Advanced for cats is a good solution for calming diarrhea.
+It contains probiotics that help aid and calm digestion which can make your cat feel better and therefore likely to have a more normal appetite.

 How to make a cat gain weight: Dwarfism